yugr/rust-slides/features/method.md

 # Research

-Each performance feature neeeds to contain
+For each performance feature we neeed to provide
   - clear example (Rust microbenchmark, asm code)
   - info whether LLVM can potentially optimize it (and with what limitations)
   - info on how developer can work around it and with how much effort/ugliness (unsafe, wrapping operations, reslicing, etc.)